rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 This has the same behavior as our previous example: If the call to `open()` returns `Ok`, return the value inside.
 If it's an `Err`, panic.

-There's also another method, similar to `unwrap()`, that lets us choose the error message: `expect()`.
+There's also another method, similar to `unwrap()`, but that lets us choose the error message: `expect()`.
 Using `expect()` instead of `unwrap()` and providing good error messages can convey your intent and make tracking down the source of a panic easier. `expect()` looks like this: